Efficient Reinforcement Finetuning via Adaptive Curriculum Learning: Results and Analysis

 \subsection{\adarft with Diverse RL Algorithms}

-To evaluate the generality of \adarft beyond PPO, we trained the Qwen 2.5 Math 1.5B model on a skew-difficult data distribution using two alternative reinforcement learning algorithms: REINFORCE++ and GRPO (see implementation details in Appendix \ref{sec:implementation_details}).
-As shown in Figure~\ref{fig:optim_strategies_comparison}, \adarft significantly improves both the convergence speed and final accuracy across these variants.
+To evaluate the generality of \adarft beyond PPO, we trained the Qwen 2.5 Math 1.5B model on a skew-difficult data distribution using two alternative reinforcement learning algorithms: REINFORCE++ and GRPO (implementation details in Appendix \ref{sec:implementation_details}).
+As shown in Figure~\ref{fig:optim_strategies_comparison}, \adarft improves convergence speed and final accuracy across these variants in our single-seed runs.
 Across both cases, the adaptive curriculum acts orthogonally to the underlying optimization method.
-These results reinforce the plug-and-play nature of \adarft: it consistently enhances sample efficiency and policy robustness across algorithmic choices, making it broadly applicable in diverse reinforcement finetuning pipelines.
+These results reinforce the plug-and-play nature of \adarft: it consistently enhances sample efficiency across algorithmic choices, making it broadly applicable in diverse reinforcement finetuning pipelines.
 Notably, this generalization holds without any additional tuning or algorithm-specific modifications, underscoring the practical utility of curriculum-aware training in both lightweight and computation-heavy RFT settings.